Human factors in diving equipment design: Gloves

 Glove fit is important for several reasons.
-Gloves that are too tight restrict movement and require more effort to grip, which causes early fatigue.
-Reduced blood flow may cause cramping. loose gloves may be ineffective against heat loss due to flushing, and may reduce dexterity due to excess bulk.
+Gloves that are too tight or thick restrict movement and require more effort to grip, which causes early fatigue.
+Reduced blood flow may cause cramping.
+Loose gloves may be ineffective against heat loss due to flushing, and may reduce dexterity due to excess bulk.

 There is a conflict between insulation and dexterity, and the reduction of tactile sense, grip strength, and early fatigue due to thick gloves or chilled hands.
 The diver can tolerate greater heat loss through the hands if the rest of the diver is warm, but in some cases such as diving in near-freezing water or where the air temperature at the surface is below freezing, the risk of frostbite or non-freezing cold injury necessitates the use of gloves most of the time.
-Suitable design of equipment can help make the work of correct operation easier.
-For safety-critical equipment, dexterity can make the difference between managing a problem adequately, or a situation deteriorating beyond recovery.
+For safety-critical equipment, dexterity can be the difference between managing a problem adequately, or a situation deteriorating beyond recovery.
 Simple, large control interfaces such as oversize knobs and buttons, large clips, and tools that can be gripped by a heavily gloved hand can reduce risk significantly.

 In very cold water there are two problems causing loss of dexterity.
 The chilling of hands and fingers directly causes loss of feeling and strength of the hands, and thick gloves needed to reduce chilling also reduce the sensitivity of the fingertips, making it more difficult to feel what the fingers are doing.
-Thick gloves also make the fingertips wider and thicker and a poorer fit to components designed to be used by the naked hands.
+Thick gloves also make the fingertips wider and thicker and a poorer fit to components designed to be used by gloveless hands.
 This is less of a problem with gloves where the fingertips have a reduced thickness of cover over the contact surface, but few neoprene gloves have this feature.
 The fingertips of the thumbs and forefingers are most affected, and also wear out faster than the rest of the glove.
 Some divers wear a thinner, tougher, work glove under the neoprene insulating glove, and cut the tips off the thumbs and forefingers of the neoprene gloves to expose the inner gloves as a workable compromise.
 Dry gloves allow the diver to tailor the inner insulating glove to suit the task.
 Insulation can be thicker where it affects dexterity least, and thinner where more sensitivity is needed.

 Long term grip strength is reduced by fatigue.
-If the glove requires effort to close the hand to hold an object, this will eventually tire the muscles involved, and grip will weaken sooner than when affected by cold alone.
+If the glove requires effort to close the hand to hold an object, this will eventually tire the hand, and grip will weaken sooner than when affected by cold alone.
 This is mitigated by gloves with a preform to fit a partly closed hand, and by more flexible glove materials.
-With dry gloves, the inner glove can be tailored to be thicker where the insulation will not interfere with grip effort, while the outer, watertight glove can be chosen to provide the necessary toughness and wear resistance.